vcc1432/art-quiz/README.md

 # Art History Pop Quiz

 This project was bootstrapped with create-react-app.
 It is a frontend application that retrieves data from a JSON file.
+The app is deployed on Github Pages: https://vcc1432.github.io/art-quiz/.

 ## Built with